 Taiwan Regulations

---Regulation of Labelling and Hazard Communication of Hazardous Chemicals (formulated according to Article 10 of OSHA, MoL)
+→ Regulation of Labelling and Hazard Communication of Hazardous Chemicals (formulated according to Article 10 of OSHA)

-The amendments of the “Regulation of Labeling and Hazard Communication of Dangerous and Harmful Materials”, renamed as the Regulation of Labeling and Hazard Communication of Hazardous Chemicals was promulgated by MoL No.10302007861 on 27 Jun 2014 and took effect from 3 July 2014.
+The original “Regulation of Labeling and Hazard Communication of Dangerous and Harmful Materials”, was renamed as the Regulation of Labeling and Hazard Communication of Hazardous Chemicals was promulgated by MoL No.10302007861 on 27 Jun 2014 and took effect from 3 July 2014.
+It was updated on 9 November 2018 and took effect immediately.
 This is the most important regulation in Taiwan for GHS implementation.
+(ChemLinked news)

---Toxic Chemical Substances Labelling and SDS Regulation (formulated according to Article 17 of TCSCA, EPA)
+→ Toxic and Concerned Chemical Substances Labelling and SDS Regulation (formulated according to Article 17 of TCCSCA)

 Council of Agriculture (COA) – Regulations of Pesticides labeling Management